New York State Partnership for Long Term Care Insurance Review

 New York State Long Term Care Costs

-New York long term care costs are important to factor into your long term care planning.
+New York State long term care costs are important to factor into your long term care planning.
 Because, the cost of long term care is a prime indicator in choosing how much long term care insurance to include in your retirement plan.
 Here is the average cost of long term care in New York State:

 New York State Long Term Care Costs – 2019 (annual)